 District 401's Freedom of Information Officer

-Superintendent of Schools Dr. Nicolas Wade serves as District 401's Freedom of Information officer.
-He assumes all the duties and powers of that office as provided under FOIA (5 ILCS 140/3.5) and under District Policy 2:250.
+Superintendent of Schools Dr. Leah Gauthier serves as District 401's Freedom of Information officer.
+She assumes all the duties and powers of that office as provided under FOIA (5 ILCS 140/3.5) and under Board Policy 2:250.

-The Freedom of Information officer receives FOIA requests submitted to the District, and he ensures that requests are handled in a timely fashion.
-He issues responses under the Act, and he completes a mandatory annual FOIA training program.
+The Freedom of Information officer receives FOIA requests submitted to the District, and she ensures that requests are handled in a timely fashion.
+She issues responses under the Act, and she completes a mandatory annual FOIA training program.

 Where to Send FOIA Requests

-FOIA requests concerning District 401 or any of its individual schools should be made in writing to the District’s Freedom of Information officer at the following address:
+FOIA requests concerning District 401 or any of its individual schools should be made in writing to the District’s Freedom of Information officer (Dr. Gauthier) at the following address:

 Superintendent of Schools

 Although members of the public are not required to use a specific form when submitting a FOIA request, District 401 has prepared a request form that may be submitted for this purpose: